shurillu/CTBot/REFERENCE.md

 [back to TOC](#table-of-contents)
 ### `useDNS`
 `void useDNS(bool value)` <br><br>
-Define which kind of address (symbolic address or fixed IP) will be used to establish connections with the Telegram server.
+Define which kind of address (symbolic address or fixed IP) will be used to establish connections with the Telegram server. <br>
-Default value is `false` (use fixed IP)
+Default value is `false` (use fixed IP) <br>
-Is better to use fixed IP when no DNS server are provided.
+Is better to use fixed IP when no DNS server are provided. <br>
 Parameters:
 + `value`: set `true` if you want to use the URL style address "api.telegram.org" or set `false` if you want to use the fixed IP address "149.154.167.198".